Back to School BBQ:

 Orange Shirt Day:

 Orange Shirt Day is a legacy of the St. Joseph Mission (SJM) residential school commemoration event held in Williams Lake, BC, Canada, in the spring of 2013.
 It was inspired by Phyllis' story of having her shiny new orange shirt taken away on her first day of school at the Mission, and it has become an opportunity to keep the discussion on all aspects of residential schools happening annually.

-Orange Shirt Day happens in late September.
+Orange Shirt Day happens on September 30.
 That date was chosen because it is the time of year in which children were taken from their homes to residential schools, and because it is an opportunity to set the stage for anti-racism and anti-bullying policies for the coming school year.
 The goal is to ensure that we are passing the story and learning on to the next generations.
 Orange Shirt Day is also an opportunity for First Nations, local governments, schools and communities to come together in the spirit of reconciliation and hope for generations of children to come.
 Orange Shirt Day's motto is "Every Child Matters".

-Halloween Fun House:
+Fall Festival Fun House: